JustASimpleCoder/slambot_ws/README.md

 * IMU: MPU9250 providing 9 Degrees of Freedom (DOF) inertial measurement data.
 * Lidar: Luna Lidar for environmental scanning and mapping.
 * Motor Controller: Arduino Uno for motor control.
-* STM32 Microcontroller:
+* STM32 Microcontroller firmware described here [STM32_Drivers](https://github.com/JustASimpleCoder/STM32_Sensors_Slambot), where:
-- - Handles I2C communication with the Lidar.
-- - Manages SPI communication with the IMU.
+&emsp;- I2C communication with the Lidar and IMU.
-- - Processes encoder interrupts for odometry data.
-- - you can find stm32 drivers for these at [STM32_Drivers](https://github.com/JustASimpleCoder/STM32_Drivers)
+&emsp;- IRQ (interrupt requests) for the 4 photo-interuptor encoders.

 This repository includes ROS2 packages that integrate these components to enable SLAM functionality.